What are Closing Costs In Michigan?

 |Underwriting Fee||Fee for verifying your financial information, income, employment, and credit score.|

 |VA Funding Fee||This is for VA loans and helps to offset the programs costs.|

 In most cases you will not see all of these fees.
 Different states have different requirements when it comes to closing costs and closing fees.

-For more information, chat with us at callhallfirst.com or give us a call at 866-Call-Hall.
+For more information on closing costs in Michigan, chat with us at callhallfirst.com or give us a call at 866-Call-Hall.